Gante82/Front-end-Developer-Interview-Questions/questions/general-questions.md

 # General Questions:

 * What did you learn yesterday/this week?
+> I learned how to properly use the flexbox layout in CSS.
+The Flexible Box Module, usually referred to as flexbox, was designed as a one-dimensional layout model, and as a method that could offer space distribution between items in an interface and powerful alignment capabilities.
+This article gives an outline of the main features of flexbox, which we will be exploring in more detail in the rest of these guides.
+Source: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox
 * What excites or interests you about coding?
 * What is a recent technical challenge you experienced and how did you solve it?
 * When building a new web site or maintaining one, can you explain some techniques you have used to increase performance?